 The urban city of New Plymouth is a vibrant centre, with an abundance of interesting walks.
 A must do is the Coastal Walkway, a ten kilometre pathway stretching the sea edge promenande spanning almost the entire city.
 New Plymouth is well known for its arts trails and gardens, and home to many festivals and events.

-Walk the famed Whitecliffs walkway loop (page 182 H12 in the NZ FRENZY Guide), check out the Egmont National Park and its many walks and closer to the city check out Paritutu Rock the monolithic volcanic spire that rises 153 metres directly above New Plymouth’s western shoreline (page 186 H14 in the NZ FRENZY Guide).
+Walk the famed Whitecliffs walkway loop, check out the Egmont National Park and its many walks and closer to the city check out Paritutu Rock the monolithic volcanic spire that rises 153 metres directly above New Plymouth’s western shoreline.